 What does Sage accounting do?

 In general, Sage saves business owners a lot of time and frustration in trying to figure out the intricacies of accounting for themselves.
-Instead, it lets them focus on actually running their business.
+Instead, it lets them focus on running and growing your business.

 Sage Review: Features